tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/配置指南/域名配置/缓存配置/节点缓存过期配置_intl_en.md

 ### Recommended configuration
 - For seldom updated static files, such as images and large files, we recommend you set the cache validity period to 30 days.
 - For frequently updated static files, such as .js and .css files, we recommend you set the cache validity period based on the update frequency of your business.
-- For dynamic files, such as .php, .jsp, .asp, and .aspx files, **you need to set Cache Option to Do not cache**.
+- For dynamic files, such as .php, .jsp, .asp, and .aspx files, <b>you need to set Cache Option to Do not cache</b>.
-- For other requests involving direct interaction with the origin server, such as **site login** (`/wp-admin` directory for WordPress backend login, for example) or **API-based query**, *you need to set Cache Option to Do not cache**; otherwise, an access error may occur.
+- For other requests involving direct interaction with the origin server, such as **site login** (`/wp-admin` directory for WordPress backend login, for example) or **API-based query**, <b>you need to set Cache Option to Do not cache</b>; otherwise, an access error may occur.

 ### Configuration limitations